CISpaces/webservices/Endpoints.md

 This web service keeps the provenance data for the analysis.

-This webservice is not called by VC web service, so it is not clear how the request and response are being made by it.
+This web service is not called by VC web service, so it is not clear how the request and response are being made by it.

 There is a ``` provsimpdoc.txt``` in the PROVSIMP folder that gives details of JSON request and response made.